workshopper/stream-adventure/problems/duplexer/problem.md

     childProc.stdin is a Writable stream
     childProc.stdout is a Readable stream

-Also, have a look at the duplexer2 documentation and notice that singnature of the exported function is `duplexer2([options], writable, readable)` which means that you might need to pass an options argument.
+Also, have a look at the duplexer2 documentation and notice that signature of the exported function is `duplexer2([options], writable, readable)` which means that you might need to pass an options argument.